mariaedelgado/whale/whale/base_controller/README.md

 ## Functions
 ### int main(int argc, char** argv)

+The main function carries all the tasks for getting the motor information, transforming it into odometry format and publishing it.
+Step by step, it:
+- Creates a Node Handler for publishing Odometry messages and subscribes to the rpm topic.
+- Converts rpm to x, y, rotation by

 ### void handle_rpm(const geometry_msgs::Vector3Stamped% rpm)

 The rpm handler function subscribes to the rpm topic, sent by the base controller to obtain the current information about the motors.
 It basically gets: